Yolanda D'Souza - The Madonna of Goan football | Goal.com

 "I used to like football, so wherever he (Francisco) went to play I used to go along with him.
 I used to join the boys to play," she said.

-She scored in what is now called 'Adam vs Eves' match, in Panjim in 1973, where the women triumphed against men 3-1.
+She scored in what is was ever-since dubbed as the 'Adam vs Eves' match, in Panjim in 1973, where the women triumphed against men 3-1.

 She added, "It was more inter-village (football for women) that was happening.
 Candolim had a side, Parra had a side.
 I think it (women's football) was more in the North Goa (initially).